lastis/master/documents/thesis/readme.md

 Uses rubber version 1.4.
 Also texlive-full and biber.
+Use vim with marked folding to read the texfile.

 # Personal note
 When exporting sources from Zotero use Bibtex and western encoding.